karlchvojka/karl_chvojka_portfolio/README.md

-# ReactJS + Typescript
+# Portfolio
-A simple ReactJS + Typescript boilerplate
+Karl Chvojka Portfolio Website:
+A basic SPA to display projects and websites and etc.

 ## Requirements
 ---